One research foundations course (RFC) • Three-course sequence • Multiple research driven courses (RDCs)

-- Allows entering freshmen, real-world research experiences in a field of interest related to their majors while generating useful data for their professor's research program
+- Allows entering freshmen to have real-world research experiences in a field of interest related to their majors while generating useful data that contributes to their professor's research project.

 - Enhances student engagement by working side-by-side with faculty, post-docs and graduate students, who are conducting cutting-edge research projects in STEM areas

 - Teaches essential research principles and valuable techniques

 Through targeted course curriculum design, FYRIS provides students with an opportunity to develop their science identity and the skills needed to pursue further faculty-mentored research experiences.